MVakharia/InSight-InMind-Labs/dysfunctional_field_service_systems.md

 ## Notes

-In a company where problem solving is valued, the typical target would be 80-90% for beginner engineers, with a company average above 95%.
+In a company where problem solving is valued, the typical first-time-fix target would be 80-90% for beginner engineers, with a company average above 95%.
 You'd receive 40 hours of training on 1-3 machines that are all similar in some way, followed by several weeks of shadowing a senior engineer: you'd tag along on dozens of callouts before getting your first repair job.